- Forms &

 Social Security is the U.S. government's social insurance plan.
 It is intended to benefit retired people and certain people who are injured, disabled, or left without adequate means of financial support.
 It is financed by means of withholdings from employers' pay and employer's contributions.
 Virtually all Americans have a "Social Security number" which designates their account with the Social Security Administration.
 The Social Security number is also used when filing taxes and performing other critical functions.

-Step I - Completing the I-9 Process
+Step I - Getting an Employment Eligibility Card and Completing the I-9 Form

 Step II - Documentation Needed for a Social Security Number